MSLNZ/rpi-ocr/docs/install.rst

    source rpi-ocr/rpi-setup.sh

-If you want to acquire images with the Raspberry Pi you will need to purchase a camera and enable it in the configuration settings.
+If you want to acquire images with the Raspberry Pi then you must have a desktop version of Raspbian_ installed (not the Lite version), you will need to attach a camera and enable the camera in the configuration settings.

 There are various camera options available, such as,

 * `High Quality Camera <https://www.raspberrypi.org/products/raspberry-pi-high-quality-camera/>`_
 * `Camera Module V2 <https://www.raspberrypi.org/products/camera-module-v2/>`_
 * `Pi NoIR Camera V2 <https://www.raspberrypi.org/products/pi-noir-camera-v2/>`_

-Make sure that the camera is enabled in the configuration settings:
+and make sure that the camera is enabled in the configuration settings

-1. Run the following command
+1. Open a terminal and run the following command

    .. code-block:: console